A game changer for any marketing team

 Request an enterprise trial

-Kaplan, is one of the world’s largest education providers.
+Kaplan International is one of the world’s largest education providers.
 They use Bannerflow to design, produce and publish their international ad campaigns.
-We spoke to Andre Teixeira about their experience of using Bannerflow.
+We spoke to Head of Performance Marketing, Vincent Lau and Performance Media Executive, Davide Pianetti, about their experience of using Bannerflow.

 What were the biggest challenges you faced in marketing before using Bannerflow?